Archival Formats: Glossary of Terms

 Track Layout: Refers to the arrangement of recorded information on magnetic tapes.
 Tracks are either linear (running the length of the tape), or segmented either diagonally or perpendicularly across the tape.
 There are many variations within each technique, and some formats use a combination of techniques.

-Unique Identifier (UID): An identification marking, tag, database entry or file name which guarantees that the same identification is not used elsewhere.
+Unique Identifier (UID): An identification marking, tag, database entry, or file name which guarantees that the same identification is not used elsewhere.
 UID is immensely important in archives, libraries, or anywhere else where an item must be located unambiguously.

-Vinegar Syndrome (film): A deterioration process that affects acetate film base.
+Vinegar Syndrome (film): A deterioration process that affects acetate film bases.
 Vinegar syndrome is identifiable by the vinegar smell that becomes evident as the acetate base breaks down and acetic acid is off-gassed.
 Films with vinegar syndrome will deteriorate physically, shrinking and losing flexibility.
 In final stages, films with vinegar syndrome can become fused and resemble a hockey puck.

 Vinegar Syndrome (magnetic media): Characteristic of the breakdown of the acetate tape binding and/or backing layer, resulting in the smell of vinegar (acetic acid).
 The tape may shrink, become brittle, and be difficult to handle and play.